-Featured Image: Morgan English of This Cannabis Life enjoys a 3Leaf quinoa granola bite.
+Featured Image: Morgan English of This Cannabis Life enjoys a 3Leaf quinoa granola bite, premium edibles in California.
 More from 3Leaf and This Cannabis Life coming soon.

 Cannabis is now legal in California for anyone over 21, and we have stepped in to a new era.
 3Leaf wants to help you explore and uncover the benefits of cannabis and the ways it can be consumed, so we have answered a few questions for those who are curious about the basics.

 What are THC and CBD, and how do they affect my body?